stackhpc/ansible-role-vxlan/README.md

 > `prefix`: the subnet mask use with the `ipaddr`
 >
 > `group`: the multicast group the VXLAN will operate on
+>
+> `bridge`: if set establish a bridge between this VXLAN and the specified interface

 Example Playbook
 ----------------